Lilian Lee

-Li Pi-Hua (李碧華 (李碧华); born 1959 as 李白 Li Pak), also known as Lilian Lee, Lillian Lee and Lee Pik-wah, is a prolific Hong Kong novelist, screenwriter and reporter.
+Li Pi-Hua (李碧華 (李碧华); born 1959 as 李碧華 Li Pi-Hua), also known as Lilian Lee, Lillian Lee and Lee Pik-wah, is a Hong Kong novelist, screenwriter and reporter.

 Lee's writing is known for blending traditional Chinese, supernatural and everyday Hong Kong elements into her narratives.
 Her works, Rouge, Farewell My Concubine, and Green Snake, were adapted for films in the 1980s and 1990s, giving her greater international visibility.
 In those instances, Lee also co-wrote the screenplays.
 Her novels and essays have appeared in newspapers across Singapore, Malaysia, and Hong Kong.

 One of Hong Kong's best-selling authors, Lee has published more than 120 titles (as of 2018) through Hong Kong's bookseller Cosmos Books (天地圖書).
 With the exception of Farewell My Concubine and Kawashima Yoshiko, most of her books have yet to be translated from Chinese into English or made widely available.

 Biography

 Family and early life

 Lee's ancestral homeland is Taishan, Guangdong Province, China.
 She was born Li Pak (李白) to a rich and big family in Hong Kong.
 Her wealthy paternal grandfather had four wives and passed the family business of traditional Chinese medicine to her father.
 She was brought up in a large old house and heard many stories which would later become her source of inspiration.